 Someone can become an absentee owner in many different ways, but it could be due to one of these things:

 2. Job relocation by choice

-3. A desire or need to move leaving them with a property they can’t sell
+3. A desire (or a need) to move that leaves them with a property they can’t sell

 4. Death or divorce